 A curricular change approved at Curriculum meeting will be reviewed at the following College Curriculum meeting as outlined in the table above.
 Please plan to attend.

-- Curriculum meetings begin at 2:00 pm, in the Technical Education Building, room TE-110
+- College Curriculum meetings begin at 2:00 pm, in the Technical Education Building, room TE-110

-- College Curriculum meetings begin at 2:00 pm, in the Moench Room of the Education Building, room 16
+- University Curriculum meetings begin at 2:00 pm, in the Moench Room of the Education Building, room 16

 For inclusion of course and program proposals in the 2019-20 University Catalog, items will need to be passed by the